-Big data is a current buzzword that refers to the collection and exploration of complex datasets.
-This complexity of big data is typically described in terms of the "four V's": Volume, Velocity, Variety, and Veracity.
+Big data is one of the buzz words of the current decade and refers to the collection and exploration of complex data sets.
+This complexity of big data is typically described by the four V's: Volume, Velocity, Variety, and Veracity.
 From a business perspective, big data is often portrayed as a sea of big opportunities.
 The public debate is torn between the two poles portrayed by the writers George Orwell and Aldous Huxley: complete surveillance resulting in oppression on the one end, and irrelevance and narcissism on the other.
-The technological research is naturally most concerned with the technical feasibility of the approaches, the continuously increasing challenges with respect to the four V's, and the creative solutions needed to tackle them.
-In this module, you will get an overview of big data by looking at it from various aspects, primarily the business and societal points of view.
-The focus is not on technical methods and skills but on case studies that show big data and data engineering in a cross-section.
+Technological research quite naturally is mostly concerned with the technical feasibility of different approaches, the continuously increasing challenges with respect to the four V's, and the creative solutions needed to tackle them.

+In this module students receive an overview of big data by looking at it from various perspectives, primarily the business and societal points of view.
+The focus is not on the technical methods and skills, but on case studies that show big data and data engineering in a cross-section.